 It started with a single plant and over just a few years has spread quite assertively in the sandy soil.

-But, unlike horrific invasive plants that spread by root-runners deep in the soil, evening primrose is not hard to control.
+But, unlike horrific invasive or aggressive plants that spread by root-runners deep in the soil, evening primrose is not hard to control.

 If I want a wide swath of yellow, I leave it alone.
 If I want to reduce it, I both divide the plants and cut back the flowers after blooming (to prevent seeds from forming).